HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-07-16-types-and-properties.md

 <!--more-->

-The first part of why I've talked about already.
+The first part of why
 [I've talked about already]({{site.url}}{% post_url 2016-12-05-integrated-shrinking %}) -
 you don't want to tie the shrinking of the data to its type, because it makes testing significantly more brittle.